Grunus/SkyToVoidFork/README.md

 # SkyToVoidFork repo by Grunus

 Branches explanation:
-* main - main branch with approved stable changes, mostly small
+* main - main branch with stable (probably xD) changes and fixes
+* experimental (TODO) - one of the branches with middle or big changes